zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 python3 bnn_pynq_train.py --evaluate --resume ./experiments/CNV_2W2A_2W2A_20221114_131345/checkpoints/best.tar
 ```

-## Fully Homomorphic Encryption (FHE)

-Three files are available to test the Torch neural network in the FHE settings.

 ### Simulation in Concrete-ML

 In Concrete-ML, you can test your model before running it in FHE such that you don't have to pay the cost of FHE runtime during development.